julijanna/Udacity-Data-Analyst-ML/final_project/answers.md

  data we have, the more training and test cases we can generate, the more sure we can be about validating the model.

- For validating my model I used StratifiedShuffleSplit with 100 tries.
-I chosen test size by 0.3 and random state at 42.
-Then, I saved every accuracy, precision and recall and took average from them.
-I chosen the algorithm, which had the highest average.
+ In order to validate the algorithm in best possible way, test set should be as big as possible.
+With huge datasets it is ok to have 50/50 test/training data or 0.33 for test/training/validation.
+But this is not our case.
+0.5 may be too less training data, so I decided to take 0.7 training and 0.3 test data.
+Keeping this balance in splitting the data is stratification.
+I use randomized stratification method - StratifiedShuffleSplit().

+  Apart of choosing the split, multiple combinations has to be tested in order to not base our decision on a one-off good data split.
+This part is called 1000-fold cross-validation and what I mean by it, I take 1000 stratified shuffle splits and every single time I fit the algorithm and look at it's performance.
+Then, I calculate mean of these 1000 performances and use it to validate my model.

  ## 6. Performance metrics

  To measure my performance I used precision and recall.
 I had an eye on accuracy, but it wasn't important metric for me.

  Precision tells us, how many people we identified correctly.
-In this metric are also people, who may not really be POIs.
-If it is high it would be good if a list of these people were sent to court for further identification.
-   If precision equals one, we are sure that we haven't skipped any POIs.
+It means, how many people we identified correctly as POIs out of all people we identified as POI.
+The higher precision is, the less people are wrongly identified as non POI, when they are POI in real life.

  Recall tells us also how many people we identified correctly.
 In opposition to performance, recall shows, how many people are not identified incorrectly .
+The higher recall is, the more sure we are, that none people are identified incorrectly.
 It means, that if recall equals 1, we are sure, that all identified people can go straight to jail :)